 Through a collaborative process a common mission and vision have been developed and clear expectations for instructional practice have been provided.
 It is clear that fostering positive relationships is key to student and staff success at The Foundry.
-It has been identified that more work is needed to ensure effective implementation of curriculum and instruction, and further data analysis to improve student learning.
+It has been identified that more work is needed to ensure effective implementation of curriculum and instruction, and refining the process of data analysis to improve student learning.